G

 2. Write in questions.
 Use the actual question as an H2 or H3 and answer it immediately underneath.
 Question-shaped headings match how people prompt an AI, and they map cleanly onto the sub-questions an engine breaks a query into.

 3. Make it machine-readable.
 Short paragraphs, clear subheadings, lists, and comparison tables give an engine clean blocks to pull from.
 A wall of text forces it to guess where the answer is.
+One honest caveat: structure helps extraction more than selection.
+A May 2026 study of 252,000 controlled citation trials across six models found formatting-only changes barely shifted which of two retrieved pages got cited, while topical relevance, fresh timestamps, and explicit price information did.

 4. Add structured data.
 FAQ and HowTo schema label your questions and steps so engines parse them with less ambiguity.
 Treat it as helpful clarity, not a magic switch.
-Google states plainly there is no special markup required to appear in AI features, so schema supports good content, it does not substitute for it.
+Google states plainly there is no special markup required to appear in AI features, so schema supports good content; it does not substitute for it.

 This is also where entity SEO earns its keep.
 The clearer the web is that your brand is a distinct, well-described entity, the more confidently an engine attaches your name to the topics you cover.